2022 Bend, Oregon shooting: Perpetrator

 Ethan Blair Miller (October 31, 2001 – August 28, 2022), a 20-year-old Bend resident, was identified as the gunman.
-Prior to the shooting, he lived at a nearby Fox Hollow apartment building.
+Prior to the shooting, he lived at the nearby Fox Hollow apartment building with his mother and his younger brother.
 Miller was also a former employee of Safeway.
 The weapons Miller used in the attack were purchased legally.

-Miller wrote a private digital journal starting on June 29 on Wattpad detailing his plan and motivations for committing a mass shooting.
-In his journal, Miller wrote that he wanted to murder people due to isolation and his loneliness.
+Miller wrote a private digital journal starting on June 29 on Wattpad titled "The Downward Spiral of Ethan Miller", which was named after a Nine Inch Nails album dubbed "The Downward Spiral".
+In this journal, he detailed his plan and motivations for committing a mass shooting.
+Miller wrote that he wanted to murder people due to his isolation, loneliness, feuds with his family, and frustrations at being unable to find a girlfriend.
+He also wrote lyrics from The Downward Spiral album and other artists such as Disturbed and KMFDM.
 He also stated that he wanted to commit a school shooting at his former high school on September 8 and was influenced by the Columbine High School massacre.
 However, Miller instead chose to open fire on the Safeway because he couldn't wait long enough for the high school to reopen.
 Miller also posted photos and videos of himself with guns on Instagram and YouTube.

 Reactions

 Kate Brown, the governor of Oregon, thanked first responders for their quick response to the shooting.
 She further stated that her heart went out to the victims' families, and that everyone has the right to safety from gun violence.
 On September 2, Brown, along with police chief Mike Krantz, fire chief Todd Riley, city manager Eric King, and Bend City Council members met privately with officers and other first responders at the Bend Fire Station.
 Additionally, Brown encouraged Oregonians to vote for Measure 114, a gun control bill, on Oregon's fall ballot.

-Senator Ron Wyden said that the Oregonians who were present at the shooting needed our thoughts and prayers, and that the United States can't ignore another mass shooting when there are people grieving over the lose of their friends and family.
+Senator Ron Wyden said that the Oregonians who were present at the shooting needed our thoughts and prayers, and that the United States can't ignore another mass shooting when there are people grieving over the loss of their friends and family.

 The Associated Press noted that the shooting occurred on the same day as unrelated shootings in Phoenix, Detroit, and Houston.